AdrienC21/vulpes/README.md

 # Vulpes

-**Test many classification and regression models with or without hyperparameter tuning to see which one is most suitable for your dataset.**
+**Vulpes: Test many classification, regression models and clustering algorithms to see which one is most suitable for your dataset.**

-Vulpes is a Python package that allows you to test many models, whether you want to do classification or regression in your projects.
+Vulpes is a Python package that allows you to test many models, whether you want to do classification, regression or clustering in your projects.
 It calculates many metrics for each model to compare them.
-It also supports hyperparameter tuning features.
+It is highly customizable and it contains many features to save time building robust ML models.

 Alpha version.